hhvm/user-documentation/guides/hhvm/06-experimental-builds/02-nix-packages.md

 point to a child commit of [21870f6097ac7dea56ea57cc9113bcfd0d1a03d0](https://github.com/facebook/hhvm/commit/21870f6097ac7dea56ea57cc9113bcfd0d1a03d0).

-The default package is the HHVM built with gcc.
+The default HHVM packages are built with gcc.
 Alternatively you can install HHVM built with clang by prepending `#hhvm_clang` to the `git+https` URL.
 For example:
 * To install HHVM 4.169.0 built with clang:
     * `nix profile install 'git+https://github.com/facebook/hhvm.git?submodules=1&shallow=1&ref=refs/tags/HHVM-4.169.0#hhvm_clang'`